feilab-hust/Alpha-LFM/readme.md

 # Citation
 If you use this code and relevant data, please cite the corresponding paper where original methods appeared:
 \
-Sustained 3D super-resolution imaging of subcellular dynamics using adaptive-learning physics-aware light-field microscopy.
+*Adaptive-learning physics-aware light-field microscopy enables day-long and millisecond-scale super-resolution imaging of 3D subcellular dynamics*

 # Contact
  Should you have any questions regarding this code and the corresponding results, please contact Lanxin Zhu (lanxinzhu@hust.edu.cn)